 Dr. Nikhila Schroeder, board-certified allergist and pediatrician, answers more of your questions about infant food allergies and allergen introduction.

 We spoke with Nikhila Schroeder, M.D., M.Eng., a board-certified allergist, board-certified pediatrician, and mother of 2 children under 3 years old, to discuss parents’ most common questions about infant food allergies and early allergen introduction.
-Learn more about early allergen introduction and why 1000+ pediatricians and allergists recommend Ready, Set, Food!
-Make sure to read part 1 of Dr. Schroeder’s Q&A.
+Learn more about early allergen introduction and why 1000+ pediatricians and allergists recommend Ready.
+Set.
+Food!

 What factors determine my baby’s risk for food allergies?